quochuy-112/ecommerce-backend-springboot/README.md

-# Electronic Product Sales Backend System
+# TechCommerce Backend Backend System

 This is a backend project for an electronic product sales system, built using **Spring Boot**.
 It provides RESTful APIs for managing users, authentication, product data, and order processing.